Walter Blom

 1 W-W

-Generate some garden power with this little trumpet that emulates a wind turbine.
+Generate some garden wattage with this powerful little trumpet that emulates a wind turbine.
 All white, fragrant, sunproof, windproof.
-A big planting will output a lot of spring electricity.
+A big planting will produce a lot of spring electricity.
 From Walter Blom.